JB395/Bits-to-Target-and-Difficulty/README.md

 ### abortrescan

-Stops a wallet rescan triggered by a command such as importprivkey.
+Stops a wallet rescan triggered by a command such as `importprivkey`.
 This command can be issued by opening a 2nd command line window (where the first window is scanning), in which case the command will stop the scan and return “true”.

 ```
 qtum-cli abortrescan